msugar/git_assignment/README.md

 ## h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

-If the repository designates 'main' as the branch containing the approved or production-ready version of the software, directly modifying this branch could introduce risks.
+If 'main' is the branch containing the approved or production-ready version of the software for a repository, directly modifying this branch could introduce risks.
 It's advisable to utilize Git and GitHub features to safeguard against unintended alterations reaching the live environment.

+Examples of such features include:
+- Pre-commit hook
+- Branch protection rules
+- Feature branches
+- Pull requests